-Ubisoft’s latest multiplayer title, For Honor, immediately impressed us with sensational visuals and unique styling at E3 2016.
-The brutal fighting game is like a complex, carefully timed game of rock-paper-scissors, and we’ve enjoyed playing every time we get our hands on it.
+Ubisoft’s latest multiplayer title, get our hands on it., immediately impressed us with sensational visuals and unique styling at E3 2016.
+The brutal fighting game is like a complex, carefully timed game of rock-paper-scissors, and we’ve enjoyed playing every time we

 We sat down with the open beta build the weekend before the official launch to find out whether it held up in terms of graphical fidelity, and just as importantly, how well it runs.
 Here’s how you can ensure smooth gameplay on your own PC.

 Before we get into actual results and performance comparisons, let’s take a look at For Honor’s graphical settings.
 First up, there are four preset configurations — low, medium, high, and ultra — which control all of the other settings.
 You can customize from there, and the usual suspects make an appearance, including anisotropic texture filtering, FXAA, SMAA, and TNA anti-aliasing options, and HBAO+ or MHBAO ambient occlusion.

 You’ll need a consistent 30 FPS, or else the game may boot you.

 There are several more esoteric settings as well, including dynamic shadows, texture quality, geometric detail, texture detail, and motion blur.
 Of those, only dynamic shadows had a very noticeable effect on performance on our test system, an MSI GS63VR with a 6GB GTX 1060 and an Intel Core i7-6700HQ, but your mileage may vary if you’re equipped with older hardware.

 Finally, there are some resolution options, specifically render scale and supersampling, that are discussed in their own sections below, due to their massive implications on both performance and image clarity.